 16. Review all your insurance coverage, particularly any from companies with weak balance

+sheets.
 Be careful not to surrender a policy, as securing new coverage might require

 underwriting that can affect your coverage.